jim380/megapot-ponder/mcp-server/README.md

 # Megapot MCP Server

-A MCP server for the megapot-ponder indexer.
+A MCP server for the megapot-ponder indexer that provides access to jackpot round data, user statistics, liquidity provider information, and protocol analytics.

 ## Setup